-The Division of Air Resource Management's AirInfo Data Search application provides easy access to Air Facility, Air Compliance & Enforcement, and Annual Air Emissions data.
+The Division of Air Resource Management's AirInfo Data Search application provides easy access to Air Facility, Air Compliance and Enforcement and Annual Air Emissions data.
 Use AirInfo Data Search to find information about sources of air pollution at facilities across the state, including facility compliance and enforcement history and statewide emissions information.
-You can search by source category, location, SIC Code and facility name.
+Search by source category, location, SIC Code and facility name.

 There are three report types available from AirInfo.
 All three use the same criteria as the basic Facility Summary report; when the Emissions Summary or Compliance and Enforcement Summary is selected, additional criteria become available.

 You can search using multiple criteria from one or more of the following categories:

 Helpful hints on selecting your search criteria appear below.
 You can use upper- or lower-case characters when filling out your search fields.
 After you submit your search criteria, the AirInfo webpage will return a list of all facilities that match the conditions you specified.
 You will be able to view individual facility data in more detail by using links from your search results table.

 (The length of the search results table is limited to a maximum of 500 facilities.
 If your output exceeds this limit, you must specify additional parameters to focus your search.)

 The Facility Identification (ID) is a seven-digit numeric code that is unique to each facility.
 If you know the Facility ID number, you can search for that specific facility.
 The search results screen will display the facility ID number for all facilities matching your search criteria.

 Search by facility name.
 Be sure to try all possible variations of a facility's name.
 For example, if an abbreviation doesn't work, try using the whole words (i.e., East Broward Electric Company instead of EBECO).
 Try using just one or two words of the facility name (i.e., cement instead of Leon County Cement Company, LLC).